allisonchuang/DALI-challenge/README.md

 * If one of the input fields is not entered, I have a div that is displayed in my editing post page that says "click to add content"

 ## Signing in / Signing Up
 To sign in, click on the 'sign in' button on the top right corner of the nav bar.
+If you want to sign up, there is a button next to the sign in button on the sign in page.
+Vise versa for the sign up page.
+If the user signs in or signs up incorrectly, the blog will tell them

 # What worked
 Once I got all the backend working correctly, the frontend for this lab was very easy.